 On the 40th anniversary of their reincarnation, the festival honors this year two great Puerto Rican musicians.
 Percussionist Roberto Roena and trumpet player and band leader Luis “Perico” Ortiz where given the “Premio San Sebastián” to honor their musical careers.

 Music and much more at the Calle San Sebastian

-On top of that, one of the main sources of fun is participating in the improvised street “rumbón de plena”, where attendees bring their “panderos” and start playing, with anyone around joining in the singing.
+On top of that, one of the main sources of fun is participating in the improvised street “rumbón de plena”.
+Here attendees bring their “panderos” and start playing, with anyone around joining in the singing.

-Short History of the Fiestas de la Calle San Sebastián
+Short History of the Fiestas de la Calle San Sebastian

 As he was thinking of the idea, he traveled to Spain where he saw some “cabezudos” and decided to bring some to Puerto Rico for the festival he was planning.
-The festival would have some music, traditional dances, and a parade with the “cabezudos” along the San Sebastian street.
+The festival would have some music, traditional dances, and a parade with the “cabezudos” along the calle San Sebastian.
 Sometimes they would go all the way to “La Fortaleza” where then governor Luis Muñoz Marín and his wife Doña Inés would receive them.

-If by this part of reading this blog you think the Fiestas de la Calle San Sebastian are a great cultural event, you are not mistaken, but it’s not the whole story.
+If by this part of reading this blog you think the Fiestas de la Calle San Sebastian are a great cultural event, you are not mistaken.
+However, it’s not the whole story.
 If you are after the cultural aspect, try to attend the many day time activities.
 Things change quite a bit at night.

-One year, a bottle throwing fight broke out at the main Plaza San José, and I quickly sought refuge in one of the nearby bars, which upon noticing the quick influx of people, decided to quickly close its doors.
+One year, a bottle throwing fight broke out at the main Plaza San José.
+I quickly sought refuge in one of the nearby bars, which upon noticing the quick influx of people, decided to quickly close its doors.
 We were trapped inside, at least until things calmed down outside, but safe.
 A group of guys started to play plena inside the bar, and no other than Andy Montañez started singing, as he was one of the fellow “refugees”.